-- As expected, lower powered transmitters have a lower DAMS signal strength than high powered transmitters, however, there does not seem to be any statistically significant relationship between the lower power and an increase in missing data or a reduction of data quality.
-Parity errors and data quality errors all remained in the normal range. - At first there seemed to be relationship between wave height and DAMS signal strength, although the worst wave case (during the test period) did not result in any errors or missing data.
-(Later data evaluated after the study period during a much more severe weather and wave event did not show a significant relationship between wave height and signal strength). - One low power transmitter (46132) did show some parity errors: Transmitter or antenna related? - One high power transmitters (46147) had modulation anomalies: Transmitter or antenna related? - The low powered transmitters missed 2-3 observations during the 428 message test while the higher powered transmitters missed 1 message.
-However, there was a commonality of missing messages at 262/18 GMT and 274/00 GMT which would indicate the problem could be attributed to a data problem at NESDIS. - 300-baud transmissions had good signal strengths even with reduced (6W) output, with slightly more missing messages.
-NESDIS was not fully operational for 300 baud service so reliable conclusions cannot yet be made for the higher data rate performance.
+- As expected, lower powered transmitters have a lower DAMS signal strength (approx. -3dBm) than high powered transmitters, however, there does not seem to be any statistically significant relationship between the lower power and an increase in missing data or a reduction of data quality.
+Parity errors and data quality errors all remained in the normal range. - Due to conflicting results comparing DAMS signal strengths during high wave events, we can not say conclusively that wave height affects the signal strengths. - One low power transmitter (46132) did show some parity errors: Transmitter or antenna related? - One high power transmitters (46147) had modulation anomalies: Transmitter or antenna related? - The low powered transmitters missed 2-3 observations during the 428 message test while the higher powered transmitters missed 1 message.
+However, there was a commonality of missing messages at 262/18 GMT and 274/00 GMT which would indicate that most of the data losses could be attributed to a problem at NESDIS. - 300-baud transmissions had signal strengths as good as, or better than, the same transmitter operating at 100 baud (40.7 dBm at 100 baud vs. 41.3 dBm at 300 baud) with no increase in DAMS errors.
+Of a possible 768 messages, at 100 baud, 1 message was unavailable, while 2 messages were unavailable at 300 baud.
+Based on testing to date, our results would indicate that additional RF amplification in order to operate at the 300 baud data rate is not essential.